Women sue Musk's Twitter alleging discriminatory layoffs

 The discrimination lawsuit is the latest in a series of legal challenges over Musk's decimation of Twitter's workforce through mass layoffs and firings.

-The cutbacks continued throughout November as Musk fired engineers who questioned or criticized him and gave all remaining employees the choice to resign with severance or sign a form pledging “extremely hardcore” work and dedication to Twitter's new direction.
+The cutbacks continued throughout November as Musk fired engineers who questioned or criticized him and gave all remaining employees the choice to resign with severance or sign a form pledging “extremely hardcore” work, long hours and dedication to Twitter's new direction.
 Scores more lost their jobs after declining to make the pledge.

+The lawsuit alleges that also disproportionately harmed women, “who are more often caregivers for children and other family members, and thus not able to comply with such demands."

 San Francisco-based Twitter started the year with about 7,500 employees worldwide, according to a filing with securities regulators.
 Now a private company, it hasn’t disclosed how many are left.
 Twitter didn't immediately respond to a request for comment Thursday.

 The lawsuit filed late Wednesday for former employees Carolina Bernal Strifling and Willow Wren Turkal on behalf of similarly-situated female workers makes the claim that 57% of female employees were laid off on Nov.
-4, compared to 47% of male employees.
+4, compared to 47% of male employees, citing a spreadsheet.
 The plaintiffs are scheduled to speak about the lawsuit on Thursday.

 The gap is even greater for women in engineering-related roles — 63% were laid off, compared to 48% of men with engineering roles, according to the lawsuit filed by prominent Boston workers' rights attorney Shannon Liss-Riordan, who ran an unsuccessful Democratic primary campaign for Massachusetts attorney general earlier this year.